planarvoid/WordPress-Android/doc/code_guidelines.md

 explicit by adding a comment `/* package */` just before the declaration.
 This indicates that package scope is requested and not just accidental.

+## Final keyword

+The `final` keyword is useful in Java, and it's not for performance reason.
+Read and understand [The Final Word On The final keyword][].
+It's mostly useful when declaring local variable, fields and parameters.
+There are cases where final is required anyway (when accessing variables from inner classes) and it is useful to make sure that variables are treated as constants.
+Use it whenever applicable.

+Example (local variable):

+    // here we perform a lookup of a view - we'll never going to reassign `where` final EditText where = (EditText) findViewById(R.id.where);

+Example (instance fields):

+    // declaring it as final ensures that `mName` is initialized private final mName;
+    public MyContructor(String param) {
+      mName = param;
+    }

 [Code Style Guidelines for Contributors]: http://source.android.com/source/code-style.html
+[The Final Word on the final keyword]: http://renaud.waldura.com/doc/java/final-keyword.shtml